|Values are valid only on day of printing.|

 Interferon-gamma (IFN-gamma) and CD107a/b expression below the defined reference range are consistent with a global impairment in CD8 T cell function, most likely due to over immunosuppression.
 IFN-gamma and CD107a/b levels greater than the defined reference range are unlikely to have any clinical significance.

-The assay is specific for 5 MHC class I alleles: HLA A1, A2, B7, B8, and B35, which cover about 70% of the Caucasian population and approximately 40% of the Asian population.
-It is important to ascertain the patient’s and the donor's cytomegalovirus (CMV) serostatus, as well as the patient's MHC class I HLA haplotype, before ordering this assay; see SSO1/84472 HLA/SSO Class I Molecular Phenotype, Blood or DISI/89185 HLA Class I Molecular Typing Disease Association.
+The assay is specific for 5 major histocompatibility complex (MHC) class I alleles: HLA A1, A2, B7, B8, and B35, which cover about 70% of the Caucasian population and approximately 40% of the Asian population.
+It is important to ascertain the patient's and the donor's cytomegalovirus (CMV) serostatus, as well as the patient's MHC class I HLA haplotype, before ordering this assay; see SSO1 / HLA Class I Molecular Phenotype, Blood or DISI / HLA Class I Molecular Typing Disease Association.

 Serial assessment of CMV-immune competence posttransplant in the setting of viremia is recommended to establish CMV-specific immune response trends.
 In the absence of viremia, CMV-immune competence assessment should include a day 100 or later post-transplant specimen or a specimen after the cessation of antiviral prophylaxis in solid organ transplantation patients.